Azure/azure-sdk-for-net/sdk/containerservice/Azure.ResourceManager.ContainerService/README.md

-# Microsoft Azure Container Service Management client library for .NET
+# Microsoft Azure Container Service management client library for .NET

 Microsoft Azure Container Service (AKS) simplifies deploying a managed Kubernetes cluster in Microsoft Azure by offloading the operational overhead to Azure.
 As a hosted Kubernetes service, Microsoft Azure handles critical tasks, like health monitoring and maintenance.